A topic from the subject of Analytical Chemistry in Chemistry.

 Spectroscopy

 Spectroscopy is a fundamental technique used in analytical instruments, which involves analyzing the interaction of electromagnetic radiation with matter.
-Different types of spectroscopy, such as UV-Vis, IR, and NMR, provide information about the structure, bonding, and molecular composition of substances.
+Different types of spectroscopy, such as UV-Vis, IR, NMR, and Mass Spectrometry, provide information about the structure, bonding, and molecular composition of substances.

 Equipment and Techniques